HR Software Menu Icon

 In 2022, the gender pay gap in Ireland favoured men by 9.6%.
 This is significant because, over a lifetime, salary disparities considerably impact women’s earnings and pensions compared to their male colleagues.

-As of 2022, the Act mandates that organisations with more than 250 employees report their hourly gender pay gap across a range of metrics annually.
-In 2024, the requirement extends to organisations with 150 or more employees.
+When it first came into force, in 2022, the Act mandated that organisations with more than 250 employees report their hourly gender pay gap across a range of metrics annually.
+In 2024, the requirement was extended to organisations with 150 or more employees.

-By 2025, the Act will reach those with 50+ employees.
-This means that even smaller firms will soon have to report their gender pay gap, making it crucial for all HR professionals to understand and prepare for these changes.
+As of 2025, the Act applies to those with 50 or more employees.
+This means that even smaller firms have to report their gender pay gap, making it crucial for all HR professionals to understand and prepare to meet these ongoing requirements.

 DEI in the Workplace